esmBot/esmBot/docs/runtimes.md

 Here's the current list of behavior changes when Deno or Bun are detected:

 - The stats command shows the version number of the currently used runtime instead of Node's
-- Commands and event handlers written in TypeScript (using the .ts extension) can be loaded natively

 Here's the current list of behavior changes exclusive to Bun: